-Prosocial behavior is voluntary behavior that benefits others.
+Prosocial behavior is voluntary social behavior that benefits others.
 It is behavior exhibited by humans as well as some cognitively advanced animals such as whales.

 This is an important behavior for the development of cooperative societies that help all members of the society to thrive.